 Drying and using rose hips

-Since I harvest hips often and in small quantity, I just toss them onto the drying baskets in my apothecary – a cool, dry place.
+Since I harvest hips often and in small quantities, I just toss them onto the drying baskets in my apothecary – a cool, dry place.
 After a few days, I can start to pick out the dried rosehips that are ready to be stored in a jar or tin.

 Rose hips can be used whole in tea blends, but if you use crushed rose hips, you MUST be sure to get rid of the tiny, itchy hairs inside of them.
 No matter the size of the hips, those hairs are unpleasant to drink or breathe, and are basically a natural source for itching powder!
 You don’t want that in your digestive tract, do you?

 To remove the hairs when you make jelly or tea, strain the liquid through a few layers of cheesecloth.
 This should also catch the seeds, which contain a small bit of cyanide in them.
 They’re only dangerous if they are crushed and a large quantity ingested.
 A coffee filter will work as a strainer but they clog up much faster than cheesecloth or a clean rag.

 Lovely Greens gives another method of removing hairs from rose hips when you are processing a lot of dried rose hips using a food processor and some clever sifting!
 This version gives you the benefit of choosing to keep and use the itching powder for your own completely innocent, non-nefarious purposes.

 - Collen from Grow Forage Cook Ferment has a great post on foraging rose hips

 - The Herbal Academy – Rose Hips: The Floral Superfood